Hubs-Foundation/hubs-docs/docs/spoke-controls.md

 ---
-id: doc1
+id: spoke-controls
-title: Latin-ish
+title: Spoke Controls
-sidebar_label: Example Page
 ---

 Check the [documentation](https://docusaurus.io) for how to use Docusaurus.